GloireIrenge/Portfolio/README.md

 # Gloire Mufungizi - Software Engineer Portfolio

 Welcome to my portfolio!
 This project showcases my skills, projects, certifications, and experiences as a passionate Software Engineer.
-I specialize in JavaScript technologies, including React, Next.js, NestJS, and have strong expertise in PHP.
+I have strong expertise in PHP, Laravel and i also work with python , JavaScript and Django.
 This portfolio also highlights my 5+ years of experience in software development and teaching.

 ## Live Demo